ContentMine/ebi_workshop_20141006/sessions/4_AMI/AMI_software.md

 * ami-species - in STYLED TEXT (from HTML or PDF).

 AMI is packaged as xhtml2stm_0.4~SNAPSHOT_all.deb run from the commandline as one of the four commands above.
 Tutorial examples are given for each of these under 4_AMI

+## Related software

+The complete MR group software stack also includes OSCAR, OPSIN, ChemicalTagger, and the JUMBO+JUMBOConverter libraries.
+Here we demonstrate two wrapped examples:

+* chemextractor (Mark Williamson).
+Wraps PDFBox and OSCAR to search for chemical entities in text
+* ami(2)-poc (Andy Howlett).
+Extracts molecules and reactions from diagrams in chemistry-contains papers.

 ## Caveats